vkern/Digital-Safety-for-Open-Researchers/CONTRIBUTING.md

 **Our Project Vision**
 >[Project] is ...

-Add some info on *why* people should read your contributor guidelines and *what* they are.
+**Why should I read the contributor guidelines?**

->This documents is a set of guidelines for contributing to [Project] on GitHub.
+>This documents is a set of guidelines for contributing to Digital Safety for Open Researchers on GitHub.
 These are guidelines, not rules.
-This guide is meant to make it easy for you to get involved.
+This guide is meant to make it easy for you to get involved!
+You can also explore some of the benefits of contributing to this agreement.
+If you have any comments or questions, please contact opendigitalsafety@gmail.com.

 If your guide is long, consider adding a table of contents.